Duration: 2 years full time

 “My degree has given me a solid theoretical framework with practical skills and the confidence to be my own boss” - Kola Akinola, Founder of Travelsoul and Co-founder of Savvykids, (MSc Entrepreneurship)

-The fee for your year in industry will be 20% of the first year fee for that academic year.
+The fee for your year in industry will be 20% of the course fee for that academic year.

-The fee for your year in industry will be 20% of the first year fee for that academic year.
+The fee for your year in industry will be 20% of the course fee for that academic year.

 Other essential costs***: There are no single associated costs greater than £50 per item on this course.